mlandauer/cuttlefish/README.md

 * Multiple applications can each have their own SMTP authentication
 * Check your IP reputation with one click
 * Easy to install and get going quickly
+* Built in, super easy to set up, automatic DKIM signing
 * Postfix, which you know and trust, handles email delivery
 * Open source, so no vendor lock in.